 Art + Wine sounds to me like a match made in heaven.
 Apparently I’m not alone.
-The other day we were fortunate enough to go on the last of the season Art and wine tasting tour in the Medoc peninsula stopping at thee different chateaux organized by the Bordeaux Tourism office.
+The other day we were fortunate enough to go on the last of the season Art and wine tasting trip in the Medoc peninsula stopping at thee different chateaux organized by the Bordeaux Tripism office.

 We began at Chateau D’Arsac in Margaux, which is literally littered with art amongst the vines and inside their tasting room.
 Philippe Raoux who has owned the vineyard since 1986 has been collecting art for decades and adding a piece of sculpture to their garden every year since 1992.
 We spied a thumb by César amongst the vines, a Pot Rouge (red pot) by Jean-Pierre Raynaud plus a Jim Dine heart and a Niki de Saint-Phalle bench inside.
 The wine is quite reasonable and drinkable at just 17 euros a bottle for the 2011.